USS Robert K. Huntington: Namesake

 Robert Kingsbury Huntington was born on 13 March 1921 in Los Angeles, California.
 He attended The Lakeside School in Seattle Washington in 1940 after transferring from Pasadena College.
 He enlisted in the United States Navy on 21 April 1941.
 He served on board USS Lexington and was rated aviation radioman third class before being transferred to Torpedo Squadron 8 on board USS Hornet.
 He served as rear gunner in George Gay's torpedo plane during an attack against Imperial Japanese Navy forces in the Battle of Midway on 4 June 1942.
 Flying without fighter support, Gay and Huntington pressed home their attack with utter disregard for their own personal safety, in the face of a tremendous antiaircraft barrage and overwhelming fighter opposition.
 Huntington was killed when his plane was shot down.
+He was posthumously awarded the Distinguished Flying Cross.
 However, Gay survived, becoming the sole member of the squadron to live through the battle.
-He was posthumously awarded the Distinguished Flying Cross.